 Dining Services will reconfigure dining areas to provide additional options for mobile ordering and food pickup to ensure RIT can meet the demands of the RIT community while maintaining appropriate physical distancing.
 Dining Services will also provide meal support for students who reside in on-campus housing and are in isolation or quarantine

 * Faculty members can choose to allow students to have drinks in class; students should use a straw that goes under the face mask.

 Ridership of campus shuttles and buses will be limited to 50% of maximum capacity.
 No standing will be allowed.
 Once a bus is full, it will not stop for additional passengers.
 The frequency of service will be increased to make up for the reduced capacity allowed on the shuttles.
 All riders will be required to wear an acceptable face mask while on RIT shuttles and buses.
 Plexiglas shields have been installed by the driver’s seat and drivers will be required to wear PPE.
 Boarding and exiting of the bus will occur through the rear doors (except where accessibility issues require otherwise).
 Signage will be posted on the shuttles reminding riders of proper safety procedures including maximum physical distancing.
-Riders must scan a QR code when boarding the bus to assist with contact tracing.
 Buses will be disinfected nightly.

 RIT vehicles will be disinfected before and after each use.
 If there is more than one person in the vehicle, acceptable face masks must be worn, and it is recommended that windows not be tightly closed.
 For multi-passenger vans, a passenger list must be provided when the vehicle is returned.

 COVID-19 has altered many facets of life for members of the RIT community.
 These changes can take a toll on our emotional well-being and may result in stress, fear, and/or anxiety.
 Please be aware that the following resources and services are available to support you.